False tsunami alert: Authorities investigating 'error' alarm activation in Bay of Plenty

 It was later confirmed by Fire and Emergency New Zealand that it was a false alarm.

+Fire and Emergency chief Executive Rhys Jones has just apologised for the error.
+He couldn't say if it was human or a technical error at this stage, but they would be investigating further.

+Civil Defence is also investigating exactly what caused the sirens to go off.

-But that did little to calm those who had already been evacuated and residents who wanted to ensure that it was in fact a false alarm.
+Revelations of the false alarm last night did little to calm those who had already been evacuated and residents who wanted to ensure that it was in fact a false alarm.

 "This is poor.
 Even though it was a false alarm, measures should be in place.
 Poor families carting their children and belongings on foot to a safety point," one resident wrote online.